EvidentSecurity/esp-sdk-ruby/docs/StatSignaturesApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**list_for_stat**](StatSignaturesApi.md#list_for_stat) | **GET** /api/v2/stats/{stat_id}/signatures.json_api | Get a list of stats for signatures
+[**list_for_stat**](StatSignaturesApi.md#list_for_stat) | **GET** /api/v2/stats/{stat_id}/signatures.json_api | Get a list of statistics for signatures
 [**show**](StatSignaturesApi.md#show) | **GET** /api/v2/stats/signatures/{id}.json_api | Show a single Stat Signature

 # **list_for_stat**
 > PaginatedCollection list_for_stat(stat_id, opts)

-Get a list of stats for signatures
+Get a list of statistics for signatures

-A successful call to this API returns all the stats of all the signatures for a report identified by the stat_id parameter.
+A successful call to this API returns all the statistics of all the signatures for a report identified by the stat_id parameter.
 Said report contains all statistics for this alert triggered from signatures contained in all signatures for the selected hour.

 ### Example
 ```ruby